JCWoodworker/NestJS_Mega_Backend/README.md

   * All endpoints globally set to require bearer authentication
     * Guard set up to open any endpoint or an entire controller to public access
   * User role guard lets you set any endpoint or controller to "Admin" or "Basic" user access
+  * Multiple apps supported BUT
+    * Current logic to assign app IDs is terrible and does not work as intended
+    * Too much inconsistency across subapps with naming conventions, syntax and style
+    * Abandoned email and password sign up/in in later apps (CBC)
+      * Due to security concerns
+      * Only using Google Sign in for now

 --